haripoorna/GVSU-CIS641-the-jedi-triforce/meetings/GVSU-CIS641-JEDI-TRIFORCE-2023-12-01.md

 Discussion points:

 * Rearranged role as leader, developer, tester and documentor.
 Megha - leader, Hari - developer, Deepicka - Documentor , Pavani - tester
-* Test more positive and negative scenario.
+* Test more positive and negative scenario in the order history, about handling concurrency in the product catalog.
 * Discuss queries with Professor and create presenation points.
+*

 Goals for next week (include responsibilities)